opsdis/aci-exporter/README.md

 The aci-exporter use [Gjson](https://github.com/tidwall/gjson) for parsing the metrics value and the label value.
 To get the state metrics value for the class ethpmPhysIf the parsing expression would be `ethpmPhysIf.attributes.operSt`.

-There are one addition to the Gjson syntax, and it's related to arrays returning objects.
+There are one addition to the Gjson syntax, and it's related to array's returning objects.

 The first example is for an array returning different kind of objects.
 A good example from the APIC api is the returning of children, like the following query: